catalyzeio/stratum-docs/create-user-account.md

 # How do I get access to a Stratum organization or environment?

-## Create a Stratum Dashboard Account
+## Create a Catalyze Account via the Stratum Dashboard

 Before you can accept an invitation to an organization and gain access to any environments, you need to create a [Stratum Dashboard](https://stratum.catalyze.io) account!